doug-moen/openscad2/rfc/Definitions_And_Scoping.md

 but the equivalent OpenSCAD2 code will give an error for the first line: "f is not defined".

 ### on `use <F>`
-The current implementation of the `use` command violates the scoping rules.
+Currently, `use <F>` is only legal at the top level of a script file.

-`use <F>` is only legal at the top level of a script file.
+In the new implementation, it will be legal in any subscript, the same as `include <F>`.

-It causes F to be searched for functions and modules.
+Currently, `use <F>` violates the scoping rules.
-But F is placed last in the search order, after the script file itself, and *after* the global bindings.
+F is placed last in the search order, after the script file itself, and *after* the global bindings.
 If a new release of OpenSCAD adds new functions and modules, these will shadow functions or modules imported from `use`d library scripts, which is a problem (adding new builtins could break existing code).